Services

 Records

-Records staff members are trained by SBI Division of Criminal Information training specialists to accurately process all incident reports and to submit the Uniform Crime Report (UCR) data to the SBI Division of Criminal Information.
-The Records Division currently uses Southern Software’s Police-Pak Incident Reporting software to generate the UCR reports and electronically submits them to the SBI in Raleigh.
+Records staff members are trained by SBI Division of Criminal Information training specialists to accurately process all incident reports and to submit the National Incident-Based Reporting System (NIBRS) data to the SBI Division of Criminal Information.
+The Records Division currently uses Southern Software’s Police-Pak Incident Reporting software to generate the NIBRS reports and electronically submits them to the SBI in Raleigh.
 Data submitted includes, but is not limited to:

 • Classification and scoring of offenses;